NewDayTechnology/API-Design/guidelines/Documentation.md

 Your spec file should be OpenAPI 3.0 and include the following properties:

-- opertationId to identify the endpoint e.g. createAccount
+- operationId to identify the endpoint e.g. createAccount
 - Logical order of API endpoints with healthCheck and heartBeat at the bottom of the specification
 - API summary and description for each endpoint
 - Parameter descriptions